-- .1 All internal collector and access roads and streets. - .2 A two lane undivided sub-arterial road being the further extension of Discovery Drive from the existing intersection with Davenport Parade to the northern boundary of the sector in accordance with the MHIA. - .3 Intersections at the intersection points along the extension northwards of Discovery Drive and the additional intersection with the North-South Arterial Road between Nodes C and D (refer Figure 8) to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, stand-up lanes and traffic signals.
+- .1 All internal collector and access roads and streets. - .2 A two lane undivided sub-arterial road being the further extension of Discovery Drive from the existing intersection with Bridgeport Drive to the northern boundary of this sector in accordance with the MHIA. - .3 Intersections at the intersection points along the extension northwards of Discovery Drive (refer Figure 8) to suit the standard of construction of adjacent roads including, if required, auxiliary left turn, right turn, stand-up lanes and traffic signals.
 The staging of traffic signals may be undertaken in accordance with a timetable approved by Council as per the MHIA; and - .4 Bikeways and pathways along internal collector roads.